gabrielbull/react-desktop/docs/windows/checkbox.md

 Property            | Type         | Description
 :------------------ | :-----------:| :----------
-color               | string       | Sets the color of the text. defaultValue        | string       | Sets the default value of the input. defaultChecked      | string       | If true, the checkbox is checked by default. hidden              | bool         | Sets the visibility of a component.
+color               | string       | Sets the color of the checkbox. defaultValue        | string       | Sets the default value of the input. defaultChecked      | string       | If true, the checkbox is checked by default. hidden              | bool         | Sets the visibility of a component.